Mortification (theology): Calvinism and Reformed theology

-John Calvin observed that if believers died with Jesus then He would destroy our sinful earthly members and their lust, "so that they may no longer perform their functions."
+John Calvin observed that if believers died with Jesus then He would destroy our sinful earthly members and their lust, "so that they may no longer perform their functions".
 Mortification in Reformed theology has been generally understood to be the subjective experience of sanctification.
+Reformed theologian J.I.
+Packer describes it in the following way: "The Christian is committed to a lifelong fight against the world, the flesh and the devil.
+Mortification is his assault on the second."